chaoss/wg-evolution/README.md

 ## Metrics

-The evolution metrics dealt with in this focus group are organized in focus areas:
+The evolution metrics dealt with in this working group are organized in focus areas:

 Focus Area | Description
 --- | ---